Internet tycoon challenges Deutsche Telekom to team up on German broadband

 German business groups have already cautioned that under-investment in connectivity threatens to sap its export competitiveness as manufacturing processes become increasingly automated.

-"Each telecommunications company that wants to participate in this alliance would contribute capital according to its market share," Dommermuth said in the interview, released ahead of publication on Sunday.
+"Each telecommunications company that wants to participate in this alliance would contribute capital according to its market share," said Dommermuth, a self-made businessman whose fortune is estimated by Forbes magazine at $6.4 billion.

 If companies paid in 10 billion euros and a further 10 billion came in the form of state subsidies, it would be possible to borrow a further 10 billion euros, Dommermuth said, creating an overall investment pot of 30 billion euros.

-"If it takes part, we will definitely get involved," he said.
-United Internet would be willing to contribute 1.4 billion euros - in line with its 14 percent market share - or more.
+United Internet would be willing to chip in 1.4 billion euros in line with its 14 percent market share, he said, adding Deutsche Telekom's participation would be "critical".

-The combined investment would be enough to provide fiber to 70 percent of households in Germany, he estimated.
+Responding, Deutsche Telekom said it had proposed such an alliance last September - together with glass fiber players wilhelm.tel, Deutsche Glasfaser, M-Net, Stadtwerke Neumuenster, Net Cologne and Ewetel.

-It was not clear whether Dommermuth, a self-made businessman with a fortune estimated by Forbes magazine at $6.4 billion, had approached Deutsche Telekom before going public with his proposal.
+"United Internet should stop all this talk and finally pick up a shovel," Telekom said in a statement.
+Its invitation to United Internet's 1&1 remained open.